Golden Hello Scheme for New GP Partners

 Philip provides specialist tax advice and accounting services to Doctors practices and other medical professionals as well as dealing with all other business sectors, individuals and non-residents.

-Philip trained with a local practice in Hornchurch in Essex.
-Since then Philip has developed his specialisms in GP Practices, Clubs and Societies, as well as providing detailed management support services to commercial owner managed clients.
+Philip trained with a local practice in Hornchurch Essex.
+Since then Philip has developed his specialisms in GP Practices, Clubs and Societies, as well as providing detailed management support services to commercial owner-managed clients.

 Philip lives in Kent and enjoys running, water-sports and travel and is currently learning Tagalog (Filipino)